Callyhobbes/Callyhobbes/README.md

 # Hi I'm Calvin

 ## About Me :speech_balloon:
 I'm an Account Manager turned Front-end Developer currently base in "Winter"peg, Canada :snowflake:.
 I recently completed the Web Develoment Immersive Bootcamp at Juno College.
-I have a particular passion for creatingimmersive and creative web designs with CSS and Vanilla Javascript.
+I have a particular passion for creating immersive and creative web designs with React and Redux.

 ## My Skills :computer:
 - JavaScript